All Episodes

 Everyone in this room is dumber for having listened to that.

-I hope that you're not dumber.
+I hope that you're not dumber and I hope we're providing you some information.

-Based on the information available to us, we see no indications that Trump Tower was a subject of surveillance by any element of the United States government, either before or after Election Day 2016.
+Based on the information available to us, we see no indications that Trump Tower was the subject of surveillance by any element of the United States government, either before or after Election Day 2016.

 Jake, you and I both know they have broadened the definition of wiretapping in the days since the president put out that baseless tweet to include all forms of surveillance because the original tweet is a false claim.